-WWE’s developmental NXT brand kicked off Royal Rumble weekend with their first TakeOver event of 2019.
+WWE’s developmental NXT brand kicked off Royal Rumble weekend with its first TakeOver event of 2019.
 While it was only five matches, they were jam-packed with storylines that included four titles on the line and one grudge match.
 How did it go?
 Here are my thoughts on the NXT TakeOver: Phoenix.

 For the reviews, I’ll go over some parts of the match, give the thoughts on each match with a grade included.

 Tag Team Championship – War Raiders (Hanson and Rowe) def.
 The Undisputed Era (Kyle O’Reilly and Bobby Fish) (c)